djedi23/sleep-progress.rs/README.md

 It can be use as a replacement for GNU sleep: `alias sleep=sleep-progress` .

-WARNING: the deplayed ETA may not be as accurate as the sleep delay.
+WARNING: the displayed ETA may not be as accurate as the sleep delay.

 ```
 Usage: sleep-progress [OPTIONS] <NUMBER>...